ameyz312/miniproj/README.md

-# calculator-devops
-This is a calculator based project built using various tools of devops, including jenkins, docker, rundeck, ELK etc
+This is a scientific calculator built using various tools of devops.

-Basic multiplication, subtraction, addition and division is handled by the java calculator project.
+Square root, factorial, natural logarithm and power functions are handled by the java calculator project.